Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 To add more mod names edit the 2 dimensional list *ModList* in the SWBF2ModLoader.py script.
 The syntax is: *["name of folder", "name of mod"]*, e.g. *["BFX", "Battlefront Extreme"]*.

-You can report new mods by opening an issue here on GitHub or by sending me an email: liemaeu@gmail.com.
+You can report new mods by opening an issue.
 Thank you very much!

 ---